Science Together 2024–2025

-Science Together 2024–25 is underway!
-Eight community-led initiatives are taking place with university facilitators and researchers, focusing on themes such as mental health support, inclusivity, well-being and skill development.
-Projects include training for police officers, a holiday club for young people with Down’s Syndrome, nature challenges as part of a primary school radio show, concerts for people with dementia and their carers and workshops exploring the use of local bio-based materials for affordable housing.
+Eight community-led initiatives with university public engagement facilitators and researchers took place in 2024-25.
+Projects focused on themes such as mental health support, inclusivity, well-being and skill development.
+Projects included interviews with refugees and asylum seekers to inform the development of client services, a holiday club for young people with Down’s Syndrome, nature challenges as part of a primary school radio show, music concerts for people with dementia and their carers and workshops exploring the use of local regenerative materials for affordable housing.

 Launched in 2021, Science Together is a community-first engagement programme, coordinated by staff at the University of Oxford with support from Oxford Brookes University.
 It aims to nurture mutually beneficial collaborations between researchers and community partners to improve the lives of people in Oxfordshire and accelerate impact from university research.

-This year's programme kicked off in October 2024 with a project development workshop led by Wyn Griffiths (SMASHfestUK).
-Participants engaged in collaborative brainstorming and blue sky thinking to explore ideas.
-Eight new project groups were formed and more focused plans began to take shape.
+The 2024-25 programme kicked off in October 2024 with a project development workshop led by Wyn Griffiths from SMASHfestUK.
+Participants engaged in collaborative brainstorming to explore ideas.
+Eight project groups were formed and more focused plans began to take shape.
 In January and February 2025 three training sessions were delivered to support teams with qualitative impact evaluations and to share tools for assessment of project success.
-You can read more about this year’s community partners and projects below.
+You can read more about the 2024-25 community partners and projects below.

 What they do: Mental health provision for young people including one-on-one support, crisis intervention, and activities in safe spaces for positive distraction.